-HIST 111, 112, 113 Topics in History (1-3) Upon Request 1-3 Credits depth topics addressed in introductory History courses.
+HIST 111, 112, 113 Upon Request Topics in History (1-3) 1-3 Credits

+These courses provide an opportunity to study selected History topics not covered in the History curriculum or to study in greater depth topics addressed in introductory History courses.
 The content of these courses may vary from semester to semester and some may require a prerequisite.
 Check with the Division Chair, instructor or advisor regarding prerequisites for a specific topic course.
 These courses will transfer but may or may not meet specific degree or program requirements at other institutions.
 (Prerequisite: Reading at least at college level)